nicholasjng/ode-explorer/README.md

 Solving ordinary differential equations in the computer happens by numerical integration.
 A popular method of solving ODEs are the *single-step methods*, which also encompass Runge-Kutta methods among others.

 ode-explorer handles numerical integration by exposing an *Integrator* object.
-It has some internal state that facilitates logging among other things, and exposes two main integration APIs, ``integrate_const`` and ``integrate_dynamically``.
+It has some internal state that facilitates logging among other things, and exposes two main integration APIs, ``integrate_const`` and ``integrate_adaptively``.
 The former can be used to integrate an ODE using a fixed step size h, while the latter can be equipped with a step size controlling mechanism, which chooses a step size based on local error estimates.
 For more information, check out the [textbook by Hairer, Wanner and Nørsett](https://www.springer.com/de/book/9783540566700).

 **Step functions** are used to advance models in time during numerical integration.
 These methods usually differ in computational complexity and order of consistency; as a rule of thumb, a more accurate solution requires more computational work (as one might expect).

 ode-explorer provides a ``StepFunction`` Interface that is built exactly for this purpose.
 Adding your own step functions is very simple - it requires only one of the following:
 1. Subclass the ``StepFunction`` base class and override its ``forward`` method to calculate the estimate.
-2. Initialize one of the template classes in ``ode_explorer.templates`` with your chosen arguments.
+2. Initialize one of the template classes in ``ode_explorer.stepfunctions.templates`` with your chosen arguments.

-Since most step functions originate from families of methods (e.g. explicit/implicit RK methods, linear multistep methods), they can be templated rather well - templates for some of the most common step function families are given in ``ode_explorer.templates``.
+Since most step functions originate from families of methods (e.g. explicit/implicit RK methods, linear multistep methods), they can be templated rather well - templates for some of the most common step function families are given in ``ode_explorer.stepfunctions.templates``.

 ## Callbacks and metrics

 The main strong point / value of this library is that you can heavily customize your experiments to your liking.
 Two of the main instruments for this are callbacks and metrics.

 *Callbacks* are designed to hook into the control flow of the numerical integration; ode-explorer exposes a ``Callback`` interface which is basically a callable with state.
 This concept may be familiar to users of ML libraries of scikit-learn and Tensorflow, which were the main inspiration behind this.
 You can do many things with callbacks, like logging, broadcasting your solver's intermittent results via websocket, check for NaN values - this is where your creativity comes in!

 The same applies to *metrics* (with the corresponding ``Metric`` interface), which are also callables that can be used to compute quantities of interest after each step.
 Possible use cases include distance to a known ODE solution for sanity checking a step function, logging accepted and rejected steps in a step size control setting, or tracking of a first integral in a Hamiltonian system - again, the possibilities are really vast, so try it out!

 ## Step size control